x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-a-um-auto-attendant.md

   - **Create this auto attendant as enabled** Select this check box to enable the auto attendant to answer incoming calls when you complete the New UM Auto Attendant Wizard.
 By default, a new auto attendant is created as disabled.

-    If you decide to create the UM auto attendant as disabled, you can use the EAC or the Shell to enable the auto attendant after you finish the wizard.
+    If you decide to create the UM auto attendant as disabled, you can use the EAC or Exchange Online PowerShell to enable the auto attendant after you finish the wizard.

   - **Set the auto attendant to respond to voice commands** Select this check box to speech-enable the UM auto attendant.
 If the auto attendant is speech-enabled, callers can respond to the system or custom prompts used by the UM auto attendant using touchtone or voice inputs.
 By default, the auto attendant won't be speech-enabled when it's created.